blaazha/po_code_godot/idea.md

 https://pixelfrog-assets.itch.io/pixel-adventure-1

 ## Screens
 The game consists of two main screens.
-First screen is Welcome screen which wait for the user to press space to start the game.
+The first screen is the Welcome screen, which waits for the user to press space to start the game.
 The second screen is where the game itself takes place.
-After collision with F mark, the player is redirected back to welcome screen where he can execute the game again.
+After a collision with an F mark, the player is redirected back to the Welcome screen, where they can start the game again.